 - Individuals who just want a short course in accounting and do not require a qualification.

 The six modules in the CFAB qualification cover the following areas:

 Accounting: This module introduces students to the preparation of ‘accounts’ or ‘financial statements’ – the periodic financial reports that organisations have to produce to report their profit/loss, assets and liabilities.
-It covers the maintenance of financial records, adjustments to accounting records and financial statements, and the preparation of financial statements.

 All modules include professional ethics.